fajarnurdiansyah/fajarnurdiansyah.github.com/links/_posts/2011-08-11-death-to-the-noreply-mailbox.md

 > It basically says to the recipient:
 >
 >  *"I'm not interested in hearing from you by email, regardless of whether
 > email is better or easier for you.
-I just don’t respect you enough to take
+I just don't respect you enough to take
 > the risk that a dozen people might reply and insult me."* \[...\]
 >
 > So I've given you my email address.
 I've given you the permission to contact